dkz2r/machine-learning-novice-sklearn/episodes/03-classification.md

 ---

 :::::: questions
-- "How can I classify data into known categories?"
+- How can I classify data into known categories?
 ::::::

 :::::: objectives
-- "Use two different supervised methods to classify data."
+- Use two different supervised methods to classify data.
-- "Learn about the concept of hyper-parameters."
+- Learn about the concept of hyper-parameters.
-- "Learn to validate and cross-validate models"
+- Learn to validate and cross-validate models
 ::::::

 # Classification